 Marine and Coastal Ecosystem Services: A Report on Ecosystem Services in the Pacific North Coast Integrated Management Area (PNCIMA) on the British Columbia coast

-Oceans and fresh water decarbonization, fisheries and aquaculture, protecting coastal waters, eco-assets, British Columbia, Pacific North Coast Integrated Management Area (PNCIMA), conservation, policy, industry, community and culture, human health and well-being, water systems, economics, climate change, natural capital
+Oceans and fresh water decarbonization, fisheries and aquaculture, protecting coastal waters, eco-assets, British Columbia, Pacific North Coast Integrated Management Area (PNCIMA), conservation, policy and regulation, industry, community and culture, human health and well-being, water systems, economics, climate change, natural capital

 With the launch of Canada’s Ocean Strategy in 2002, the Canadian government formally recognized the need to take action to help maintain the health of Canada’s ocean environments.
 The strategy identified several Large Ocean Management Areas that would be priority areas for developing integrated management plans aimed at preserving healthy, vibrant ecosystems and human communities in these regions.
 One of these LOMAs is an area off Canada’s North Pacific coast called the Pacific North Coast Integrated Management Area.

 By definition, integrated management plans require a significant understanding of the values, processes and existing socio-economic elements in the area under consideration.
 When possible, scientific information should be used to inform decision-making.
 A growing and necessary body of information to consider in these types of management planning processes is commonly known as natural capital and ecosystem services.

 The purpose of this report is to present known information about ecosystem services and to identify gaps in information that should be filled to support the implementation of an integrated ocean management plan in the PNCIMA.
 Maintenance of ecosystem goods and services is considered in this application as a foundation for sustainable economic and social development in the marine environment.